truzo/tomango-2018/site/content/thinks/tomango-progressive-web-app.md

 ## Netlify

 Finally, the biggest piece of the puzzle, hosting with Netlify.
-I think most colleagues are sick of hearing me wax lyrical about them, but I can't get over how good their service is.
+I think most of my colleagues are sick of hearing me wax lyrical about them, but I can't get over how good their service is.
 I've never come across a company like it.

 We've moved from a single dedicated server in Surrey, to a global content delivery network with Git integration, server-side builds, cloud functions, instant cache invalidation, brilliant support and a great admin system.